Can I submit self-published work?

 Who is reading my work?

 No one under age 50.
 We don’t have “slush piles” or a gateway of interns.
 Your work will be read by someone of age—50 or older (usually older).
 Almost always it’s our founding editors Mary and Kendra.
 Sometimes, when it looks like we’re not on track to finish reading, we’ll bring on trusted readers.
 All final decisions must be unanimous between the co-editors.

 What are your editors looking for?

 New writing, unlike what we’ve published recently.
-We receive a lot of submissions on similar topics—loss, caring for a parent, declining health, war stories, and transitions from independence to home care, grandparenting—so there is more competition due to volume.
+Because we receive a lot of submissions on similar topics—loss, caring for a parent, declining health, war stories, and transitions from independence to home care, grandparenting—there is more competition due to volume.
 Keep that in mind.
 We have a special interest in immigrant stories and giving voice to marginalized people.

 About your deadline?